 Research Interests

-My main line of research is in statistical machine learning, with an emphasis on deep learning and its applications in computer vision and natural language processing.
+My main line of research is in statistical machine learning, with an emphasis on trustworthy deep learning.
 I equally enjoy working on theoretical and applied projects.
-Overall, I focus on deepening the understanding of the optimisation process in deep learning and improving the performances of models in real-world applications.
+Overall, my research focuses on understanding and controlling deep learning systems to make them reliable, interpretable, and deployable in real-world settings, with particular interests in optimization dynamics, multi-modal reasoning, and privacy-preserving learning.

 Below you will find a list of my published work in journals and conferences, as well as ongoing projects.